 Liferay DXP can act as an OpenID consumer, allowing users to automatically register and sign in with their OpenID accounts.
 Internally, the product uses OpenID4Java to implement the feature.

 OpenID is enabled by default in Liferay DXP but can be disabled or enabled at either the system scope or portal instance scope.
-To configure the OpenID SSO module at the system level, navigate to the Control Panel and click on Configuration → System Settings.
-Then click on the Foundation category and search for OpenID in the list.
+To configure the OpenID SSO module at the system level, navigate to the Control Panel and click on Configuration → System Settings → Security → SSO.
 There’s only a single configuration setting.
 Check the Enabled box to enable OpenID at the system scope (for all portal instances), uncheck it to disable it at the system scope.

 To configure the OpenID SSO module at the portal instance scope, navigate to the Control Panel and click on Configuration → Instance Settings, then on Authentication → OpenID.
 There’s only a single configuration setting.
 Check the Enabled box to enable OpenID for the current portal instance, or uncheck it to disable it for the current portal instance.

 Regardless of whether OpenID is enabled at the System or Instance scope, users can see the OpenID icon when they sign into Liferay DXP.
 Click Sign In.
 The OpenID icon is displayed at the lower left.